How Often Should Cast Iron Be Seasoned?

 There are many varying ideas about caring for your cast-iron skillet.
 Many may sound complicated or like too much trouble, but it does not need to be complicated.
 You need to follow a few guidelines, and your cast-iron skillet will turn out many delicious dishes as a reward.

-- Preheat your pan with a bit of oil before you start cooking.
-It allows the oil to draw into the pan and seal it slightly with each use while heat distributes evenly before cooking.
+- Preheat your pan with a bit of canola oil before you start cooking.
+It allows the oil to draw into the pan and seals it slightly with each use while heat distributes evenly before cooking.

 - Clean your skillet after cooking by removing excess fat and food residue with a paper towel.